rabernethy/rabernethy/README.md

  My name is Russell Abernethy :man_shrugging: (he / him) and I'm from Pennsylvania :us:

- I am a sophmore at Temple University :owl: where I am pursuing a BS in **Computer Science**  :computer:
+ I am a junior at Temple University :owl: where I am pursuing a BS in **Computer Science**  :computer:

  My goal after graduation is to pursue a career as a Data Scientist :man_scientist: or Machine Learning Engineer :man_technologist:.